openregister/specification/content/auditability.md

 (section 1.2) and cryptographic components (section 2).

 ***
+NOTE: Proving the integrity of a Register allows a user to verify the data they have was genuinely created by the Register custodian of the Register.
+In other words, it helps auditing if the Register has been tampered with.
+***

+***
 NOTE: You may read the [Verifiable Data Structures](https://github.com/google/trillian/blob/master/docs/VerifiableDataStructures.pdf) paper, the [Revocation Transparency](https://github.com/google/trillian/blob/master/docs/RevocationTransparency.pdf) paper and the [Certificate Transparency site](https://www.certificate-transparency.org/)